DevelopersContrib/Sample-Framework-Handyman/README.md

 1. .
 Go to your list of frameworks.
 2. .
 Click Edit  icon of your framework.
-4. Click ìattributesî tab
+4. Click ‚Äúattributes‚Äù tab
 5. Select field type
-6. Click ìadd to formî
+6. Click ‚Äúadd to form‚Äù